ccmmail/AIRecruitingAgent/README.md

 Run the following command from the /BrowserExtension directory to build the browser extension:
 - To use the production backend: npm run build-extension.
 - To use a local backend: BACKEND_URL=http://localhost:8000 npm run build-extension

+### Repo details
+Note:
+1. /backend: The FastAPI backend (plus various utils, e.g., authentication) that serves as the main orchestrator of the AI pipeline
+2. /BrowserExtension: A Chrome extension that provides the user interface and interacts with the backend.
+This was initially built using v0.dev, but has since been heavily modified.
+3. /demo: stubbed API responses used by the front-end during demo mode
+4. /evals: A collection of evaluation scripts to assess the performance of the AI models (future)
+5. /prompts: A collection of prompt templates used by the AI models
+6. /tests: A collection of unit tests for the backend

 ### Deploying on PythonAnywhere